Job outlooks for Real estate agents and salespersons

 • Finance, insurance and Real estate and rental and leasing (NAICS 52-53): more than 95%

-The employment outlook will be very good for Real estate agents and salespersons (NOC 63101) in the census metropolitan area of Montréal for the 2024-2026 period.
+The employment outlook will be Moderate for real estate agents and salespersons (NOC 63101) in the census metropolitan area of Montréal for the 2025-2027 period.

 The following factors contributed to this outlook: